ChordPro/chordpro/docs/content/ChordPro-Install-on-Debian.md

 # Installation on Debian

-Debian and Debian based systems like Ubuntu ship with a crippled wxWidgets package.
-To fully enjoy ChordPro on these systems, perform the following steps.
+Debian and Debian based systems like Ubuntu install by default a subset of the wxWidgets packages.
+As a result, the ChordPro GUI can not use its embedded PDF viewer.

+To fully enjoy ChordPro GUI on these systems, perform the following steps.

 1. Add the missing wxWidgets component:
 ````